Siege of Lastovo: Background

-After the death of Croatian King Stjepan Držislav in 997, an ally of the Byzantine Empire, who ruled in the last three decades of the 10th century and was recognized by Byzantine emperor as the king of Croatia and Dalmatia, his eldest son and successor Svetoslav Suronja continued the pro-Byzantine policy, but his younger sons Krešimir and Gojslav started to organize a rebellion.
-With the aid of Western Bulgarian (Macedonian) emperor Samuil, Krešimir and Gojslav managed to remove Svetoslav Suronja from the Croatian throne in 1000 and forced him to seek refuge in Venice.
+After the death of Croatian King Stephen Držislav in 997, an ally of the Byzantine Empire, his eldest son and successor Svetoslav Suronja continued his father's pro-Byzantine policy.
+But Stephen Držislav's younger sons Krešimir and Gojslav rebelled.
+With the aid of Bulgarian emperor Samuil, Krešimir and Gojslav ousted their older brother in 1000 and forced him to seek refuge in Venice.